systeminit/si/app/docs/src/how-tos/aws-lambda.md

 All activities in this how-to happen within an AWS Region and AWS Credential.

-Start in a change set named `ECR Infrastructure How-to`.
+Start in a Change Set named `ECR Infrastructure How-to`.

 ## Walkthrough

 ### What it will look like

-When you are through with this guide, you should have components that look like this in your diagram:
+When you are through with this guide, you should have Components that look like this in your Diagram:

 ![AWS ECS Diagram](./aws-lambda/complete.png)

 ### Create AWS Credentials

-Add an `AWS Credential` to your change set and configure your AWS credentials
+Add an `AWS Credential` to your Change Set and configure your AWS credentials

 ### Select an AWS Region

-Add an `AWS Region` to your change set and set the `region` property to `us-east-1`.
+Add an `AWS Region` to your Change Set and set the `region` property to `us-east-1`.

 ### Create an ECR Repository